mat-docs/mtap-docs/IdentityService/2019.1/docs/API.md

 ## Client Management

-Identity Service exposes a resource under `/clients` path to create new TAPI clients.
+Identity Service exposes a resource under `/clients` path to create new TAP API clients.

 #### Create New Client